Cazzo :: Columbus Niobium Steel Road Race Bicycle

 The Cazzo is constructed of Über OverSize PegoRichie tubing and stays from Columbus, which are wider diameter tubes than are commonly used in steel bikes and allow us to make a stiff, reactive bicycle in keeping with the Gaulzetti philosophy.
 Due to its natural high stiffness level, steel tubes can be narrower than the oversized alloy tubes on the Corsa.
 This allows the use of a standard, English threaded bottom bracket without the need to ovalize tubes.

-For 2013 we have chosen the Enve Composites 1 1/8" road fork.
+The standard fork is the Enve Composites 1 1/8" road model.
 It's really the gold standard option for road forks and comes in a variety of rake options that allow us to choose the exact option that befits the desired handling characteristics of a given frame size.
 The Pegoretti Falz fork is also an option for a slight up-charge.
 This fork was designed by Dario Pegoretti, much like the PegoRichie tubes we use in the Cazzo, and is therefore a fine match, philosophically and aesthetically for the Cazzo frame.

 The Cazzo uses a standard 27.2 seatpost, which saves weight versus a seatmast in steel.
 Cazzo frames use a standard English threaded bottom bracket and a 31.8mm front derailleur clamp.
 It's available in the same solid paint schemes for frame and fork as the Corsa, in the same color palette.

 - Über OverSize PegoRichie Niobium steel tubes from Columbus